manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### reset_network_timeout_on_packet

 <!-- example conf reset_network_timeout_on_packet -->
-Refines behaviour of networking timeouts (like `network_timeout`, `read_timeout`, and `agent_query_timeout`).
+Refines the behavior of networking timeouts (such as `network_timeout`, `read_timeout`, and `agent_query_timeout`).

-When set to 0 - timeouts limit max time for sending whole request/query.
+When set to 0, timeouts limit the maximum time for sending the entire request/query.
-When set to 1 (default) timeouts limit max time between network activities.
+When set to 1 (default), timeouts limit the maximum time between network activities.

-With replication, a node might need to send large (say, 100Gig) file to another node.
-Say, network provides ability to send 1Gig/s - with serie of packets 4-5Mb each.
-So, to transfer whole file you need 100s.
-Default timeout of 5s will allow you to transfer only 5Gig, then connection will be dropped.
-You can increase timeout, but that is still not scalable (because next file may be 150Gig - and you're failed again).
-But having default `reset_network_timeout_on_packet` set to 1, timeout will be applied not to whole transfer, but to individual packets.
-As long, as transfer in progress (and something really came over network during timeout, it is kept alive).
-If transfer stuck, so that timeout happened between packets - it will be dropped.
+With replication, a node may need to send a large file (for example, 100GB) to another node.
+Assume the network can transfer data at 1GB/s, with a series of packets of 4-5MB each.
+To transfer the entire file, you would need 100 seconds.
+A default timeout of 5 seconds would only allow the transfer of 5GB before the connection is dropped.
+Increasing the timeout could be a workaround, but it is not scalable (for instance, the next file might be 150GB, leading to failure again).
+However, with the default `reset_network_timeout_on_packet` set to 1, the timeout is applied not to the entire transfer but to individual packets.
+As long as the transfer is in progress (and data is actually being received over the network during the timeout period), it is kept alive.
+If the transfer gets stuck, such that a timeout occurs between packets, it will be dropped.

-Notice, that if you set up distributed table, each node - master and agent(s) should be tuned.
-On master side `agent_query_timeout` is affected, on agents - `network_timeout`.
+Note that if you set up a distributed table, each node—both master and agents—should be tuned.
+On the master side, `agent_query_timeout` is affected; on agents, `network_timeout` is relevant.

 <!-- intro -->